-How to Change ProFTPD Passive Ports and Make the Configuration Persistent
+How to Change ProFTPD Passive Ports and Make the Configuration Persistent?

 ProFTPD is a highly configurable FTP server with a focus on efficiency and ease of use.
 One of its features is the ability to change passive ports, which can be useful for managing remote connections.
 This guide will walk you through the process of changing the ProFTPD passive ports and ensuring that the configuration remains persistent during updates and reboots.

-Configure ProFTPD Passive Ports
+How to Configure ProFTPD Passive Ports?

 Connect to your server and check for any already configured passive ports.